January 31, 2017

 Hyper-V 2016 Editions and System Requirements

-Hyper-V is a Type 1 hypervisor which means that it runs on the “bare metal” of the physical hardware.
-Even though it can be installed as a role in Windows Server 2016, it instantiates itself first in the boot order.
-So, it is loaded before the Windows Server operating system, which is essentially running on the Hyper-V platform from the server role installation forward.
+Hyper-V is classified as a Type 1 hypervisor, which means that the platform runs on the “bare metal” of the physical hardware.
+Even though Hyper-V can be installed as a role in Windows Server 2016, the hypervisor instantiates first in the boot order – loading even before the Windows Server operating system (OS).
+Thus, Windows Server essentially runs on the Hyper-V platform once the latter is installed as a server role.

-You might ask about the different editions of Hyper-V. When do you use the Hyper-V 2016 download as opposed to enabling the Hyper-V role service in Windows Server?
+This addresses some common questions from those getting started with Hyper-V. When should you use the Hyper-V 2016 download as opposed to enabling the Hyper-V role service in Windows Server?
 What are the limitations?
-Also, what are the differences between Windows Server 2016 Standard, Datacenter, and Essentials?
+What are the differences between the three versions of Windows Server 2016?

-Hyper-V 2016 download is aimed at VDI and Linux workloads that don’t need the Windows Server guest licenses.
-So, in other words, you don’t get Windows guest licenses “included” as you do with Standard and Datacenter editions of Windows Server.
+The Hyper-V 2016 download is intended primarily for VDI (virtual desktop infrastructure) and Linux workloads that don’t need the Windows Server guest licenses.
+In other words, you don’t get Windows guest licenses “included” as you would with the Standard and Datacenter editions of Windows Server.

 Windows Server 2016 Standard includes only two VMs running Windows Server that cannot be moved between hosts.
-So, most virtual environments will not want to go with the Standard edition aside from testing, or only have a couple of workloads that need to be virtualized.
+Thus, for most virtual environments, the Standard edition is insufficient – except for testing purposes, or if there are only a couple of workloads that need to be virtualized

-Windows Server 2016 Datacenter edition includes an unlimited number of licenses for Windows Server virtual machines and has features that are missing in Hyper-V 2016 and Windows Server 2016 Standard edition – storage replicas, storage spaces direct, network virtualization stack (HNVv2), and support for shielded VMs.
+Windows Server 2016 Datacenter includes an unlimited number of licenses for Windows Server virtual machines.
+The Datacenter edition has several features that are missing in Hyper-V 2016 and Windows Server 2016 Standard edition: storage replicas, Storage Spaces Direct (S2D), network virtualization stack (HNVv2), as well support for shielded VMs, among others.

-Windows Server 2016 Essentials edition supports small businesses with up to 25 users and 50 devices.
+The Windows Server 2016 Essentials edition is designed to support small businesses with fewer than 25 users and 50 devices.
 Hyper-V can be installed as a server role in Windows Server 2016 Essentials.
-With Essentials, you can have a physical instance of the Windows Server 2016 Essentials installed with the same copy of Windows Server 2016 Essentials running as a VM.
-This is really only done for the manageability of a VM rather than a physical host, but for those serious about Hyper-V, you would use either the free Hyper-V 2016 or at least Standard edition.
+You can have a physical instance of Windows Server 2016 Essentials installed with the same copy of Windows Server 2016 Essentials running as a VM.
+This is really only done for the manageability of a VM rather than a physical host.

-To run Windows Server 2016 Hyper-V role or Hyper-V 2016 your hardware must meet the following requirements:
+To run the Windows Server 2016 Hyper-V role or Hyper-V 2016, your hardware must meet the following requirements:

-- 64-bit processor that is capable of SLAT (second level address translation).
-This is a requirement to install in 2016.
-In previous versions, this was recommended but you could still install without it.
-So, make sure your processor supports this feature.
+- 64-bit processor that is capable of SLAT (second-level address translation).
+This is a requirement introduced along with the 2016 edition.
+In previous versions, this was recommended, but you could still proceed with the installation if your processor did not support this feature.

 - VM Monitor Mode Extensions